-Prerequisite(s): Behavioral Research (MCM 727); or Financial & Managerial Accounting (MBA 733); or Strategy, Collaboration, & Communication (PUAD 745).
+Prerequisite(s): Behavioral Research (MCM 727) or Strategy, Collaboration, & Communication (PUAD 745).

 The integration of existing and emerging technology with marketing and communication strategies has become a major marketing and societal force.
 Topics explored in this course will range from social media strategies to the metrics used to analyze the impact of Internet marketing campaigns.